HaronCode/HaronCode/README.md

 - 💪 I like to write code
 - 📚 I like to create some tools and libraries
 - ⚙️ I'm also interesting in CI/CD
-- 🥅 I am constantly learning new things
+- 🥅 I'm constantly learning new things

 ### Languages and Tools: